vrtdev/sample-to-connect-bedrock-agent-with-aurora/README.md

 ### Step 5 : Test the Bedrock Agent

-You need to create a sample schema with data using scripts/create_schema.py before you can proceed with the testing.
-This will create bunch of schemas, tables and ingest sample data.
-The test is very straight forward where you send a natural language prompt as input to the Bedrock Agent which then has to generate the necessary SQL query and execute the query against the configured Aurora PostgreSQL database using RDS Data APIs.
-The Bedrock Agent should then return you a response that is based on the results queried from the Aurora PostgreSQL database using RDS data API.
+Create a sample schema with data using [scripts/create_schema.py](scripts/create_schema.py) before proceeding with the testing.
+- This will create bunch of schemas, tables and ingest sample data.
+- Send a natural language prompt as input to the Bedrock Agent
+- It then generates the necessary SQL query and execute the query against the configured Aurora PostgreSQL database using RDS Data APIs.
+- The Bedrock Agent should then return you a response that is based on the results queried from the Aurora PostgreSQL database using RDS data API.

-**Note** : Be sure to update the script with the CLUSTER_ARN, ADMIN_SECRET_ARN, DB_NAME noted in step 2.
+**Note** : Be sure to update the [script](scripts/create_schema.py) with the CLUSTER_ARN, ADMIN_SECRET_ARN, DB_NAME noted in step 2.

 ```
 python3 scripts/create_schema.py